 PLEASE NOTE: this certificate is meant purely as an educational tool and does not qualify certificate holders to counsel those with addictions.

-“The Conflict Resolution in Recovery training was very helpful for our team of Behavioral Health professionals.
+“The Conflict Resolution for Recovery and Relapse Prevention (CRR) training was very helpful for our team of Behavioral Health professionals.
 Others who attending this training reported very good news and we decided to bring Ms. Touchy to our program.
 Our team consists of Mental Health, Addiction Counselors, Domestic Violence Counselors and other professionals in our community.
 We plan to use the material and training to hold weekly groups in our community to train others and to provide therapeutic goals.” - Richard Bird, March 2013

 This program has been designed to

 - Help reduce relapse and sustain recovery of adult and adolescent substance use, abuse and dependent persons by improving their conflict resolution knowledge, attitudes and skills.

 - Serve as a research-based, empirically-tested, psycho-educational curriculum that is effective and appropriate to use with diverse populations of adult and adolescent substance use disorder persons.